Exton Towards Old Winchester Hill (Roman Road Survey)

 Roman settlements generally have a grid system, with Principal Streets, and lesser streets.
 Three weaker E - W grid lines can be seen on the LIDAR, shown as single lines.
 Crossing this grid obliquely are our three Roman Road lanes.
 The grid lines and Roman Road lanes also have air photo lines following them - discussed in the first Report above.

-In September we established on the ground where the Principal Grid lines run in the large field of beans.
-The main finding was a substantial Roman pottery scatter mainly north of the Principal E - W Grid, and west of the Principal N - S Grid line (see above map).
-In October we found evidence for the 3 Roman lanes between the Farm and railway with ground evidence by the boundaries.
-Positions were located by Shavards Lane on the LIDAR, but not by the railway.
-In November the angles will be measured - it appears that Shavards Lane is at right angles to the Roman lanes - and is probably Roman.
+In September 2018 we found a substantial Roman pottery scatter mainly north of the Principal E - W Grid, and west of the Principal N - S Grid line (see above map).
+It appears that Shavards Lane is at right angles to the Roman lanes - and is probably Roman.
+This is the reason for saying some Roman development may follow the Roman Road Lanes, with Shavards Lane an early Grid Line.

 The above finds are throughout the subsoil - one only expects Roman finds to be near the subsoil surface.
 Thus the whole of this layer has been up in Roman times.
 Indeed Layer 3 below was an especially laid layer of stones containing the Roman finds shown.